Possible Causes

 Exercising muscles with excessive amounts of fat deposits can be more of a challenge, but if you continue to perform gentle movement on a regular basis, it should eventually help.
 It may be harder for you with fibromyalgia because your muscle mass is smaller due to the fat deposits, but it will help clear some of the toxic metabolic products from your muscles.
 Over time, the fat deposits should reduce, but it is a process that can’t be rushed without incurring a fibromyalgia flareup.

 In the Diet & Nutrition section, we describe a radical weight loss program that leads to reduced pain in fibromyalgia.
 The presumption is that this low-calorie diet reduces the pain-promoting cytokines (like IL-6) secreted by the fat cells.
-But this is a drastic diet, so is there anything else you might be able to do?
+However, this is a drastic diet, so you may find the anti-inflammatory diet beneficial.
+Aside from changing the foods you eat, is there anything else you might be able to do?

 Metformin is a drug prescribed for people with diabetes and metabolic syndrome.
 It helps them lose weight while combining it with exercise.
 The drug is also gaining attention for its potential to help people with chronic pain, even “fibromyalgia-like” pain.4 In addition to its favorable metabolic actions, metformin appears to have some ability to reduce cytokine-mediated inflammatory pain.
 It does have gastrointestinal side effects, but the drug has been on the market for years.
 If you are struggling to lose weight, you might ask your doctor about a trial of metformin.